AronDavlyudov/Assingment-2-DAA/README.md

 Kadane's Algorithm - Maximum Subarray Sum (with Position Tracking)

 This project is part of Assignment 2 for DAA (Design and Analysis of Algorithms) course.
-It includes a clean, testable, and performance-tracked implementation of Kadane's Algorithm using Java and Maven.
+It includes a clean, testable, and performance-tracked implementation Kadane's Algorithm using Java and Maven.

 Algorithm Description